sashite/open-standards.md/docs/Chess-Position-Notation.md

 The position of boards can be named by a unique identifier, the <abbr title="Chess Position Hash">CPH</abbr> (<q>Chess Position Hash</q>).

-This unique identifier is computed from the SHA1 of a CGN string.
+This unique identifier is computed from the SHA1 of a CPN string.

 ***